Jarred Kelenic Player Props: Mariners vs. Nationals

-On Tuesday, Jarred Kelenic (hitting .176 in his past 10 games) and the Seattle Mariners face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 9:40 PM ET.
+Jarred Kelenic -- .143 average over his past 10 games -- will be in action for the Seattle Mariners versus the Washington Nationals, with Patrick Corbin on the hill, on June 28 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Nationals.
+In his most recent game he had a hitless showing (0-for-3) against the Nationals.

 Jarred Kelenic Game Info & Props vs. the Nationals